Hello! I’m Andi, and it’s nice to meet you! I’m a food blogger, mom, wife, and your healthy dinner cheerleader.

 I started my blog Andianne.com in 2018 as a result of everything I had learned.
 I wanted to share my new passion and all the recipes I was making!

-And now, three years later, I have figured out two very important things…First, I’ve realized that taking control of your kitchen is essential to achieving a balanced home life.
+And now, four years later, I have figured out two very important things…First, I’ve realized that taking control of your kitchen is essential to achieving a balanced home life.
 Without it, you will always feel uninspired, bored, and a lack confidence in your cooking skills like I did.

 Second, I’ve realized that cooking at home doesn’t have to be nearly as complicated as some folks make it out to be.
 In fact, there are many cooking hacks that you can use to save time and save money (for example, slow cooker meals, freezer meals, and one-pot dinners).

-Life doesn’t have to be stressful and overwhelming all the time – it’s my goal to show you the roadmap you can use to simplify the kitchen so you have more time other things you’d rather be doing!
+Life doesn’t have to be stressful and overwhelming all the time – it’s my goal to show you the roadmap you can use to simplify the kitchen so you have more time for other things you’d rather be doing!

 - YOUR FOOD CHOICES MATTER: I believe that food affects every aspect of our lives.
-The food we eat will affect our emotions, our energy levels, our immune system, and our digestion.
+The food we eat will affect our emotions, our energy levels and our digestion.
 The right foods can change your mood and make you feel happier and kinder.
 The wrong foods can cause bloating, weight gain, indigestion, anxiety and bad moods.
 Food is the foundation for everything we do.
 And when we don’t take care of ourselves, how can we do the same for our loved ones?

 - EAT MORE WHOLE FOODS: Whole food is the food that has been around forever.
 Imagine what your great great grandmother was eating and making.
 She was probably growing her own vegetables in her garden, canning and fermenting foods to preserve them.
 She didn’t have access to large amounts of sugar like we do, and if she did, it was rare and a special occasion.
 Whole food is the solution to the processed food problem we’re facing.